Open Banking: what, where, who and why?

 As our world becomes increasingly digital, consumers are demanding slicker, quicker, more personalized experiences that fit conveniently into their lifestyles.
-This creates a tough environment for merchants and service providers who need to meet this customer demand, while controlling costs and growing their businesses.

 Open Banking is one of the key initiatives helping to address both consumer and merchant needs when it comes to payments.
-In this article, we aim to give you a useful summary of what Open Banking is, why it’s becoming a game-changer at the checkout and what it can do for your business.

 What is Open Banking?

 In a nutshell, Open Banking is a secure way for consumers to give merchants or service providers access to their financial information or to authorize a payment directly from their bank account, usually via a third party.
 Today and in the near future, Open Banking has the potential to revolutionize the way we move and manage money.

 The digitalization of banking and payments